Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 Diagnosis of pathology

 The classic method for recognizing arrhythmias is electrocardiography.
-Depending on the source of the pathological impulse causing the premature contraction of the heart, supraventricular (supraventricular) and are distinguished.
-The supraventricular ones include atrial, extrasystoles from the AB junction, as well as much more rare sinus.
-One of the varieties of ventricular extrasystoles are stem.
+Depending on the source of the pathological impulse that causes premature contraction of the heart, there are supraventricular (supraventricular) and.
+The supraventricular ones include atrial, extrasystoles from the A-V junction, as well as the much rarer sinus.
+One of the types of ventricular extrasystoles are stem ones.

-With supraventricular extrasystole, drug treatment is prescribed with poor tolerance of rhythm disturbances.
+For supraventricular extrasystole, drug treatment is prescribed if the rhythm disturbance is poorly tolerated.

-Many cardiologists prefer to use long-acting selective beta-blockers in this case.
-These funds practically do not affect carbohydrate metabolism, blood vessels and bronchi.
-They work during the day, which allows you to take them once a day.
-The most popular drugs are metoprolol, nebivolol, or bisoprolol.
-In addition to them, inexpensive, but quite effective, can be prescribed.
+Many cardiologists prefer to use long-acting selective beta blockers in this case.
+These drugs have virtually no effect on carbohydrate metabolism, blood vessels and bronchi.
+They act throughout the day, allowing you to take them once a day.
+The most popular drugs are metoprolol, nebivolol or bisoprolol.
+In addition to them, an inexpensive but quite effective one can be prescribed.

-Additionally, with fear of death, poor tolerance of interruptions, valerian, Novo-passit, Afobazol, Grandaxin, Paroxetine can be prescribed.
+Additionally, if there is a fear of death or poor tolerance to interruptions, valerian, Novo-passit, Afobazol, Grandaxin, Paroxetine can be prescribed.

-A small number of ventricular extrasystoles are not dangerous to health.
+A small number of ventricular extrasystoles is not dangerous to health.
 If they are not accompanied by severe heart disease, drugs for the treatment of ventricular extrasystole are not prescribed.
-Antiarrhythmics are used for frequent ventricular premature beats.
+Antiarrhythmics are used for frequent ventricular extrasystole.

-Mainly for the treatment of very frequent ventricular extrasystole, an operation is used - (cauterization) of the focus of pathological impulses.
-However, drugs can also be prescribed, primarily IC and III classes:
+Mostly for the treatment of very frequent ventricular extrasystole, surgery is used - (cauterization) of the focus of pathological impulses.
+However, medications can also be prescribed, primarily class IC and class III:

 • propafenone;